-- Who will pay the sourcing agent, and how are they paid?
+Who will pay the sourcing agent, and when and how are they paid?

-- Can the sourcing agent provide at least two testimonials from similar companies (e.g., entrepreneurs who are manufacturing a similar product)?
+Can the sourcing agent provide at least two testimonials from similar companies to yours?

-- What systems and processes do they have in place for managing the manufacturer?
+What systems and processes does the sourcing agent have in place for managing the manufacturer?

-- What guarantee do they offer in case a supplier falls behind schedule, scams you in some way, or produces a poor-quality product?
+What guarantee does the sourcing agent offer in case a supplier falls behind schedule, takes advantage of you, or produces a poor-quality product?